|

 When John Evans found out that Denver was not

-going to be included in the transcontinental Railroad, he began
+going to be included in the Transcontinental Railroad (railroad being built to go across the USA.), he began

 Railroad joined the Transcontinental Railroad in Cheyenne, Wyoming.